Air Fryer Baked Potato

 Start by preheating the air fryer to 400°F. Depending on what air fryer you have, it may not even require preheating.
 My Wonder Oven, for example, preheats in no time.

 Scrub the potatoes well and pat them dry.
 Then, prick them a few times with a fork.
-Drizzle the potatoes with olive oil and use your hands to rub it into their skin.
+Drizzle the potatoes with olive oil and use your hands to rub it into the skin.
 Sprinkle them liberally with sea salt and place in the air fryer basket.

 Slice open the tops, fluff the insides, and serve with salt, pepper, and your desired toppings!